 for Your Fitness

-- Track progress – make sure users are able to track their progress and see how far they have come from the start.
+- Track progress – Make sure users are able to track their progress and see how far they have come from the start.
 This could be with an app, an online portal, and photos.

-10 fitness challenges you can use for your studio
+11 fun fitness challenges for your studio

 A member fitness challenge can be as simple as performing one type of exercise each day and gradually progressing, like a plank challenge.
 At the same time, it can be a complex two-month challenge with weekly classes and check-ins to track progress.
 The best challenges support your membership base and target audience.